winlover32/HoneygainPot/README.md

 ## How to change the schedule to fit with my timezone before the pot is reset?

 > [!IMPORTANT]
-Daily workflows file path (default is 14:00 UTC +0, and **DO NOT** enter your email and password here cause it will not work and may leak your infomation to everyone): `.github/workflows/daily.yml`
+Daily workflows file path ( default is 14:00 UTC +0, and **DO NOT** enter your email and password here cause it will not work and may leak your infomation to everyone ): `.github/workflows/daily.yml`

-Well, GitHub uses UTC time (UTC +0) for scheduling workflows, so we should convert it to our timezone.
+- Well, GitHub uses UTC time ( UTC +0 ) for scheduling workflows, so we should convert it to our timezone

-For example: If I want to set the daily trigger to trigger at 9:00 PM (UTC +7), I have to set it to 2:00 PM or 14:00 (24-hour format) (UTC±0) (2+7=9).
+- For example: If I want to set the daily trigger to trigger at 9:00 PM ( UTC +7 ), I have to set it to 2:00 PM or 14:00 ( 24-hour format ) ( UTC±0 ) ( ( 2+7=9 )

 ```
 name: Daily claim